neonephos/community/governing_board/governing_board_introduction.md

 ## The GB is Shared Governance

 The GB must be resilient to changes in membership to maintain the original overall vision as laid out in the foundational charter.
-NeoNephos does this by democratizing the business leadership.
-Every important decision goes through a vote.
+Therefore, every important decision goes through a vote.
 The vision of the foundation can therefore only be altered by majority consent.

 ## Additional Rules & Considerations